Barshore

+Flt Lt Khalid Shams, an officer of Pakistan Administrative Service, has been selected to establish the district and posted as its first Deputy Commissioner.

-Barshore, (Pashto: برښور), (Urdu: برشور), is a tehsil (sub-divisions) of Karezat District in Balochistan, Pakistan.
-Karezat and Barshore tehsils were separated from Pishin in 2022 to form the newly created Karezat District.
-However on 22 November 2022, Tehsil Barshore was removed from the newly created district and merged again in the district Pishin via a notification.
-Covering an area of over 1,700 square kilometres, tehsil Barshore is predominantly mountainous, with long, narrow valleys intersecting the terrain.
-At the northern end of the Tehsil, the great plateau of Toba Kakar Range drains northward to the Kadanai river in Afghanistan.
+It covers an area of over 2,200 square kilometres.
+District Barshore is predominantly mountainous, with long, narrow valleys intersecting the terrain.
+At the northern end of the District, the great plateau of Toba Kakar Range drains northward to the Kadanai river in Afghanistan.